Diegopie/d2_seasonal_challenges/README.md

 ## Updates

+09/15/23
+Season 22 update!
+New Bungie art has been added to each page.

 05/23/23
 Season 21 update!
 New Bungie art has been added to each page.
 Many UI updates have been made, most notably having icons for the Rewards of a Challenge.
 The site has been updated to manage the new Seasonal Upgrades so you can continue to be efficient with these challenges